Ben Green (racing driver)

-Previously, the Englishman won the 2021 DTM Trophy, having reached European racing following a number of years in Ginetta-based competitions and a stint in the British GT Championship, where he finished second in the 2018 GT4 standings.
+Previously, Green won the 2021 DTM Trophy, having reached European racing following a number of years in Ginetta-based competitions and a stint in the British GT Championship, where he finished second in the 2018 GT4 standings.
 He also competed in the ADAC GT Masters, scoring a double victory at the Red Bull Ring alongside Niklas Krütten in his debut year.
 He returned to partner Eduardo Coseteng in 2023, though despite scoring three podiums, the pair finished seventh in the standings, last of all full-time entrants.

 In the first race of the 2024 GT World Challenge Europe Sprint Cup season at Brands Hatch, which he contested alongside Konsta Lappalainen, Green took pole position before finishing second.
-Throughout the season, he claimed 1 race win, 2 pole positions and 3 podium finishes to finish 3rd in the championship.
+Throughout the season, he claimed one race win, two pole positions and three podium finishes to finish third in the championship.